 Hiding foreign property can be a mistake or it can be deliberate.
 Couples who owned assets overseas before they came to Canada may simply forget about their old investments.
 Finding legal papers can be time consuming.
 Valuing foreign property can also be tricky.
 International property is subject to laws and taxes where it is located.
 Requesting a valuation may require taxes to be paid.
 Still, all that aside, withholding information can cause legal problems later on.

 If a spouse is balking at releasing information, you have remedies.
 Judges can accept an approximate valuation based on similar property here in Canada or require your spouse to hire a foreign appraiser.
 While countries with strict privacy laws may be a challenge, you can always make a quick trip to check out your spouse’s story and come back with a wealth of riches.
 When your spouse is withholding foreign assets, an Ontario family lawyer can help you locate the property and value its worth.
 They’ll arrange a fair agreement before or after you go to court.
 Now that was definitely worth doing.

 Foreign Property Advice for Ontario Couples

-Talk to an Axess Law family lawyer in advance if foreign property is an issue in your divorce.
+Talk to an Axess Law family lawyer in advance if the foreign property is an issue in your divorce.
 Our virtual family lawyers can advise you on any aspect of foreign asset valuation and property division.
 Day or evening appointments are available in person or by video call 7 days a week, at times convenient for you.
-Dial toll-free to 877-522-9377 or in Greater Toronto at 647-479-0118 or use our online booking form.
-In person appointments with licensed Ontario lawyers are available at our Ottawa, Toronto, Scarborough, Vaughan, Etobicoke, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Dial toll-free at 877-522-9377 or in Greater Toronto at 647-479-0118 or use our online booking form.
+In-person appointments with licensed Ontario lawyers are available at our Ottawa, Toronto, Scarborough, Vaughan, Etobicoke, Mississauga Winston Churchill or Mississauga Heartland law offices.

 Click here to learn more about Axess Law’s family law services.